MigrationBuyer evaluation

 • Service level.
 How often you want to not stock out — 90% is the sensible default.

 These settings drive the recommendation engine.
 The system computes PAR levels, days of stock, and reorder quantities from these inputs plus your sales history.
-You don't have to set PAR levels manually for each item; the system computes them statistically and updates them nightly.
+You do not have to set PAR levels manually for every item; the system can compute them statistically and update them on its configured cadence.

 The long tail (items 21 through 200) can use the default settings; you'll refine them when something looks off.